Compact letter display: Improving visual data with CLD

 Here is a first box plot with cities just sorted in alphabetical order from left to right.

 The box plot above is not entirely clear.
 It is hard to distinguish the cities that are somewhat similar (average or mean is not statistically different) vs. the ones that are dissimilar (average or mean is statistically different).
 Now, let's view the same boxplot using the CLD methodology.

 The box plot above, using the CLD methodology, is now far more informative.
 The cities are sorted in descending order from left to right.
 The color density is tiered with the cities having higher rainfall being colored with more dense or opaque tones; meanwhile, the cities with lower rainfall have less dense or more transparent tones.
 Additionally, we can readily identify the cities that have similar rainfall means (not statistically different) such as Seattle & Portland hat are both identified with the "b" letter.
-Additionally, San Francisco & Eugene also have similar rainfall means as they are both identified with the "c" letter.
+Additionally, San Francisco & Spokane also have similar rainfall means as they are both identified with the "c" letter.
 On the other hand, Eugene has the highest mean rainfall level of them all; and, it is statistically different (higher) than all other cities as it is the only city identified with the letter "a".